Digital TV Help

 High-Definition TV (HD or HDTV)

 Some of the channels will be in high-definition at least part of the time.
 Whether it is HD or "normal" will depend entirely on the originating station.

-please contact the district technician.
+If you have questions about reception please contact the district technician.